gameontext/sample-room-java/README.md

 2. [MicroProfile Health Check](https://github.com/eclipse/microprofile-health) - This feature helps determine the status of the service as well as its availability.
 This can be checked by accessing the `/health` endpoint.

 3. [MicroProfile Open Tracing](https://github.com/eclipse/microprofile-opentracing) -  This feature enables distributed tracing.
-It analyzes the transaction flow through Zipkin.
-It enables and allows for custom tracing of JAX-RS and non-JAX-RS methods.
+It analyzes the transaction flow and allows for custom tracing of JAX-RS and non-JAX-RS methods.

-This application uses [Zipkin](https://zipkin.io/) as the distributed tracing system.
-The @Traced annotation is used to retrieve messages.
-To set up Zipkin locally, you will need to run it as a [Docker](https://www.docker.com/) container:
+We are using [Zipkin](https://zipkin.io/) as the distributed tracing system.
+To set up Zipkin locally, you will need to run it as a [Docker container](https://www.docker.com/):

 `docker run -d -p 9411:9411 openzipkin/zipkin`